analogdevicesinc/VSCode-Maxim/readme.md

 VARIABLE=VALUE
 ```

-... and write a line like this into the `project.mk` file.
 The `=` operater is used for _most_ configuration variables with a few exceptions (that are clearly documented) when a variable should contain a _list_ of values.
 In such cases, use the syntax...

 ```Makefile
 VARIABLE+=VALUE1